IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: IH-GAN for functionally graded cellular structural design

-The first inequality constraint $\Phi \leq 0$ guarantees each cellular unit cell's material properties have high probability density in the training data distribution (Figure~\ref{fig:training_data}) so that IH-GAN can faithfully generate shape parameters given $E$ and $\nu$.
+The first inequality constraint $\Phi \leq 0$ guarantees each cellular unit cell's properties have high probability density in the training data distribution (Figure~\ref{fig:training_data}) so that IH-GAN can faithfully generate shape parameters given $E$, $\nu$, and $\rho$.
 It can have the following form:

-where the probability density function $\text{Pr}(E_i,\nu_i;\theta)$ can be estimated by methods like kernel density estimation (KDE), $\theta$ denotes the parameters of the estimated distribution, and $\tau$ is a threshold on the probability density.
-To simplify this problem, in this paper, we use the convex hull of the training data's material property instead to form a linear constraint:
+where the probability density function {$\text{Pr}(E_i,\nu_i,\rho_i;\theta)$} can be estimated by methods like kernel density estimation (KDE), $\theta$ denotes the parameters of the estimated distribution, and $\tau$ is a threshold on the probability density. {In this paper, we use the implicit distance function $\Phi$ \cite{zhu2005animating} of the training data's property space $\mathcal{M}$ instead to form nonlinear constraints:}